mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 Accessibility nagivation
 -------------------------

-The following keyboard shortcuts work in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app.
+The following keyboard shortcuts work in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost desktop app.

 +----------------------------------------------+------------------------------------------+--------------------------------------------------+
 | On Windows & Linux                           | On Mac                                   | Description                                      |